flame/blis/docs/FAQ.md

 ### What about CBLAS?

 BLIS also contains an optional CBLAS compatibility layer, which leverages the BLAS compatibility layer to help map CBLAS function calls to the corresponding functionality in BLIS.
 Once BLIS is built with CBLAS support, your application can access CBLAS prototypes via either `cblas.h` or `blis.h`.
+At the time of this writing, CBLAS support is disabled by default, so be sure to enable it at configure-time.
+Please see `./configure --help` for the syntax for enabling CBLAS.

 ### Can I call the native BLIS API from Fortran-77/90/95/2000/C++/Python?

 In principle, BLIS's native (and BLAS-like) [typed API](BLISTypedAPI) can be called from Fortran.
 However, you must ensure that the size of the integer in BLIS is equal to the size of integer used by your Fortran program/compiler/environment.
-The size of BLIS integers is set in `bli_config.h`.
-Please see the [bli\_config.h](ConfigurationHowTo#bli_configh) section of the BLIS [Configuration Guide](ConfigurationHowTo.md) for more details.
+The size of BLIS integers is determined at configure-time.
+Please see `./configure --help` for the syntax for options related to integer sizes.

 As for bindings to other languages, please contact the [blis-devel](http://groups.google.com/group/blis-devel) mailing list.

 ### Do I need to call initialization/finalization functions before being able to use BLIS from my application?

 Originally, BLIS did indeed require the application to explicitly setup (initialize) various internal data structures via `bli_init()`.
 Likewise, calling `bli_finalize()` was recommended to cleanup (finalize) the library.
-However, since commit 9804adf, BLIS has implemented self-initialization.
+However, since commit 9804adf (circa December 2017), BLIS has implemented self-initialization.
 These explicit calls to `bli_init()` and `bli_finalize()` are no longer necessary, though experts may still use them in special cases to control the allocation and freeing of resources.
 This topic is discussed in the BLIS [typed API reference](BLISTypedAPI.md#initialization-and-cleanup).

 ### Does BLIS support multithreading?

 Yes!
 BLIS supports multithreading (via OpenMP or POSIX threads) for all of its level-3 operations.
 For more information on enabling and controlling multithreading, please see the [Multithreading](Multithreading.md) guide.

-BLIS can also very easily be made thread-safe so that you can call BLIS from threads within a multithreaded library or application.
-For more information on making BLIS thread-safe, see the "Multithreading" subsection of the [bli\_config.h](ConfigurationHowTo#bli_configh) header file section in the BLIS [Configuration Guide](ConfigurationHowTo.md).
+BLIS is also thread-safe so that you can call BLIS from threads within a multithreaded library or application.
+BLIS derives is thread-safety via unconditional use of features present in POSIX threads (pthreads).
+These pthreads features are employed for thread-safety regardless of whether BLIS is configured for OpenMP multithreading, pthreads multithreading, or single-threaded execution.

 ### Does BLIS support NUMA environments?

-No. We have integrated some early foundational support for NUMA *development*, but currently BLIS will execute sub-optimally on NUMA systems.
+We have integrated some early foundational support for NUMA *development*, but currently BLIS will execute sub-optimally on NUMA systems.
 If you are interested in adapting BLIS to a NUMA architecture, please contact us via the [blis-devel](http://groups.google.com/group/blis-devel) mailing list.

 ### Does BLIS work with GPUs?